Zarcolio/flipperzero/Ducky script creator/README.md

-# Flipper Zero DuckyScript Creation Guide
+# Ducky Script Creator Guide

 This guide provides instructions on how to create a DuckyScript for your Flipper Zero using your smartphone when you don't have access to a laptop or computer.
 Flipper Zero is a versatile tool that combines various hacking and pentesting functionalities into a single device.